Jacobs Music Center FAQ

 Discount tickets for groups are available for both subscription and non-subscription concerts (excluding non-Symphony events) for as few as 10 individuals in some cases.
 For further information, please call 619.236.5403.

 Jacobs Masterworks and Chamber Series and concerts: Only children ages five years and up will be allowed into the concert hall.
 These children must have a ticket and be able to sit in an un-accompanied seat.
-City Lights, Jazz @ The Jacobs, Fox Theater Film Series and Special Concerts: Only children ages two and up will be allowed into the concert hall; they must have a ticket and be able to sit in a seat.
+Broadway @ The Jacobs, Jazz @ The Jacobs, Fox Theater Film Series and Special Concerts: Only children ages two and up will be allowed into the concert hall; they must have a ticket and be able to sit in a seat.
 Family Concerts: Families will be happy to know that children and babies two years old and younger who are accompanied by a parent will be allowed into the concert hall for free.
 They must be held by an adult and may not occupy a seat.
 (Children ages three years and older must have a ticket and be able to sit in a seat.)

 Gift certificates may be purchased in any amount $10 and above at the Symphony Ticket Office in person, online or by phone.
 As they are like cash, gift certificates should be redeemed in person at our performance venues.
 Please note that gift certificates are not redeemable for Gift Shop merchandise.
 All gift certificate and ticket sales are final; there are no refunds.